higham/anderson-accel-ncm/readme.md

 The main functions are

 * `nearcorr_aa`: the alternating projections method for computing the nearest correlation matrix with Anderson acceleration.
+It includes the options of fixing elements and imposing a lower bound on the smallest eigenvalue.

 * `nearcorr_new`: the alternating projections method for computing the nearest correlation matrix.
 This is a version of the function at https://nickhigham.wordpress.com/2013/02/13/the-nearest-correlation-matrix/ that has been modified to include the options of fixing elements and imposing a lower bound on the smallest eigenvalue.
-  It is given here for comparison with unaccelerated code.
+  This unaccelerated code is included for comparison with the accelerated code `nearcorr_aa`.

 Other M-files: